Annual Consumer Information Notice

 6. The average completion or graduation rate and, if applicable, transfer-out rate of the four most recent completing or graduating classes of those entering students who received athletically related student aid, categorized by race and gender within each sport.

 When Missouri State University-West Plains offers a prospective student-athlete athletically related student aid, the University discloses the information above to the potential athlete and his or her parents, high school coach, and guidance counselor.
-This information is also available from the Athletic Director; Missouri State University-West Plains; 128 Garfield Avenue; West Plains, MO 65775; Office: Putnam Hall; Telephone: (417) 255-7990 and can be located on the Institutional Research webpage.
+This information is also available from the Athletic Director; Missouri State University-West Plains; 128 Garfield Avenue; West Plains, MO 65775; Office: Champion Hall; Telephone: (417) 255-7990 and can be located on the Institutional Research webpage.

 Return to Top